phpworker/flow-manager-microservice/README.md

 # flow-manager-microservice
-Flow Manager Microservice (FMM) is example microservice written using Symfony4
+Flow Manager Microservice (FMM) is example microservice written using Symfony Framework, Vagrant and VirtualBox.
+Mainly for learning purposes.

 **The big picture**